MrPink1996/serialMonitorAdvanced/README.md

-# serialTerminalAdvanced
+# serialMonitorAdvanced
-A python3 based serial terminal for monitoring and plotting incoming serial data in parallel
+A python3 based serial monitor with plotting feature